 One of the best ways to explore Missouri’s natural beauty is to find a perfect place to stay.
 Expansive forests, rolling hills, sparkling streams and a host of lakes create a memorable setting for a getaway any time of year.

 Take in panoramic views of Table Rock Lake from a cabin at Big Cedar Lodge, located near Branson.
-The wilderness resort offers a number of options including charming cottages, log cabins and "camp huts."
-Depending on which type of lodging you choose, you'll have a fireplace or fire pit, private deck or screened porch.
+The wilderness resort offers a number of options including log cabins and “camp huts” and cottages.
+Depending on which type of lodging you choose, you’ll have a fireplace or fire pit, private deck or screened porch.
 Many of the cabins are equipped with full kitchens or kitchenettes.
 The resort also has several restaurants on-site as well as a spa, five golf courses, an entertainment center, walking trails and boat rentals.

 Relax in an elegant villa with a view of the countryside at Chaumette Vineyards & Winery near Ste.
 Genevieve.
 Sample award-winning wines and fine farm-to-fork dining with a Cajun-Creole-Southwest flair at this premier Midwest winery destination.
 Each villa is equipped with a kitchen to prepare your own specialties as well.
 Explore the area on more than 4 miles of hiking trails, and learn about the region’s early French heritage at nearby historic sites and museums.